matrix-org/synapse/README.rst

 This will run a process of downloading and installing all the needed dependencies into a virtual env.

-Once this is done, you may wish to run the homeserver's unit tests, to check that everything is installed as it should be::
+Once this is done, you may wish to run Synapse's unit tests, to check that everything is installed as it should be::

     $ python setup.py test